Altinn/altinn-studio-docs/content/getting-started/service-creation/logic/_index.md

 ##### Single field validations

 If there is a need for immediate validation of a field (that is not covered by client-side validation against data model), it is possible to set up a field to trigger server-side validation.
-This is done by setting the property `TriggerValidation` to `true` in the component definition in FormLayout.json.
+This is done by setting the property `triggerValidation` to `true` in the component definition in FormLayout.json.

 It is then up to the service developer to write the code for validations in such a way that only the relevant errors are returned when a trigger field is specified, while all validations are run f.ex. when the user is ready to submit service.
 An example of such code is shown below.